 1 THE COURT: Right.
 And I'm going to give you a full 2 hearing on that issue on a separate day and time.
-But if I release you, I need to know that until I make a ruling on that 3 issue, that you understand that your release is conditional 4 5 based on my order.
+But if I 3 release you, I need to know that until I make a ruling on that 4 issue, that you understand that your release is conditional 5 based on my order.
 6 MS. TUCCI-JARRAF: That I absolutely understand.
 7 THE COURT: You have to understand that you have to submit to this release order.
-8 MS. TUCCI-JARRAF: I -- I'm aware of that, I understand 9 10 that, and I agree to that until we are able to determine that.
-11 THE COURT: And you have to understand that if you don't, then I will issue a warrant for your arrest and have you 12 13 brought in here and will go over the violation, which would 14 probably result in you being locked up.
-15 MS. TUCCI-JARRAF: I'm very aware of that.
-And after 16 the 30-day tour that the U.S. Marshals just gave me, I'm not 17 looking to repeat that at all.
-THE COURT: Okay.
-If you abide by the rules and follow 18 19 my conditions, you won't have a single problem with that.
+8 9 MS. TUCCI-JARRAF: I -- I'm aware of that, I understand 10 that, and I agree to that until we are able to determine that.
+11 THE COURT: And you have to understand that if you don't, then I will issue a warrant for your arrest and have you 12 13 brought in here and will go over the violation, which would probably result in you being locked up.
+14 15 MS. TUCCI-JARRAF: I'm very aware of that.
+And after 16 the 30-day tour that the U.S. Marshals just gave me, I'm not looking to repeat that at all.
+17 18 THE COURT: Okay.
+If you abide by the rules and follow 19 my conditions, you won't have a single problem with that.
 20 MS. TUCCI-JARRAF: I do accept your -- your rules at 21 this time to go -- to go forward with the determination.
 2.2 then, I still will accept the determination as you make it on 23 that day.
-24 of her release, although she still retains and reserves the right to argue about the Court's overall jurisdiction, either over her or over the case or both.
+24 THE COURT: All right.
+So I think what I'm hearing, 25 Ms. Davidson, is she at least accepts my authority for purposes of her release, although she still retains and reserves the right to argue about the Court's overall jurisdiction, either over her or over the case or both.
 Is that a fair statement, Ms. Tucci-Jarraf?